blue water overview in Croatia

 Sailing Classics, Mediterranean

-As the name suggests, this company specializes in sailing trips of classic yachts — three custom vessels modeled on sailing schooners from 1929 and 1930 but in line with all the modern regulations and comforts—around the Mediterranean.
+As the name suggests, this company specializes in sailing trips aboard classic yachts — three custom vessels modeled on sailing schooners from 1929 and 1930 but in line with all the modern regulations and comforts—around the Mediterranean.
 Suggested itineraries include explorations of spectacular coastlines like the Costa Smeralda in Sardinia, the Amalfi Coast, or Sicily and the Aeolian Islands.
 But they also go beyond Italy, with suggested trips departing from Bonifacio in Corsica, Valletta in Malta, Venice into the Adriatic, and Mallorca around the Balearics in Spain.
 While private charters are available, on most of their trips, individual cabins or beds can be rented, and there are also some spots on the Atlantic crossings that reposition the yachts for the winter season in the Caribbean.

 Sail Play Dine, Caribbean